BookCon: 2014 edition

 The event featured a panel with best-selling novelist John Grisham.
 Other writers and stars there for Q&As and autograph signing included Amy Poehler (Yes Please), Martin Short (I Must Say: My Life as a Humble Comedy Legend), Jodi Picoult (Leaving Time), Kathy Reichs (Bones Never Lie), and Ruth Reichl (Delicious!).

 Nickelodeon also organized a Dora and Friends storytime for children.

 2015 edition

-The second edition took place May 30–31 at the Javits Center in New York City.
+The second edition took place on May 30–31 at the Javits Center in New York City.
 Scheduled authors for the event included James Patterson, Candace Bushnell, Sherman Alexie, Julianne Moore, Aziz Ansari, Mindy Kaling and B. J. Novak.
-John Hodgman of The Daily Show led a panel discussion with comedian Nick Offerman (Parks and Recreation), whose second book, Gumption: Relighting the Torch of Freedom with America's Gutsiest Troublemakers, was released May 26.
+John Hodgman of The Daily Show led a panel discussion with comedian Nick Offerman (Parks and Recreation), whose second book, Gumption: Relighting the Torch of Freedom with America's Gutsiest Troublemakers, was released on May 26, 2015.

 2016 edition

-The third BookCon was held May 14, 2016 at McCormick Place in Chicago.
+The third BookCon was held on May 14, 2016 at McCormick Place in Chicago.
 The event was shortened to one day, which caused complaints from fans that it was too short.
 About 7,000 people attended the event.
 Authors at the event included Alexandra Bracken, Khloé Kardashian, Kate DiCamillo, Sherman Alexie and Meg Cabot.